Arnica montana seeds, organic

 Hardy to Zones 4 to 9, best at elevation up to 6,000 feet

 Clump forming alpine herbaceous perennial native to the the mountains of Central Europe.
 Flowers very large, on long, sturdy stalks.
 This is the official plant.
 Traditional usage (TWM): antiinflammatory.
 Standard preparations include tincture, homeopathic, oil infusion, salve and cream.
-Arnica montana makes sturdy clumps in the native habitat, and should be planted in moist, acid soil in the full sun at about 2 feet between plants, in order to approximate the natural spacing requirements.
+Arnica montana makes sturdy clumps in the native habitat, and should be planted in moist, acidic soil in the full sun at 1 to 2 feet between the plants, in order to approximate the natural spacing requirements.
 We have had some success with growing these at around 2,000 feet elevation, and have received reports of good success from folks living at 8,000 feet in the Rockies.
 Plant prefers a moist, lime-free, acidic loam soil in part shade or sun.
 Does well in rock gardens.
 At low elevation, give moist shade.
-To cultivate, use standard flower seed planting method, where the seeds are pressed into spongy potting soil and kept evenly moist and cool until germination, which occurs in a couple of weeks.
+To cultivate, use standard flower seed planting method, where the seeds are pressed into spongy potting soil and kept evenly moist and cool (60 to 70 degrees F, no bottom heat) until germination, which occurs in a couple of weeks.
 Light dependent germinator.
 Work up in pots before transplant.

 1 g contains ~670 seeds